cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 - Java 11
 - Apache Maven 3.8+
 - Docker
-- IFCtoRDF
-  - Download the `IFCtoRDF-0.4-shaded.jar` file from [here](https://github.com/pipauwel/IFCtoRDF)
-  - This should be placed in the working directory, when executing the agent.
-  - Although there is a maven dependency, there are errors in the execution process

 ### 2. Building the Agent
 The agent is designed for execution through a Docker container.
 Other deployment workflows are beyond the scope of this document.